harmonylang/harmonylang.github.io/docs-src/textbook/hvm.md

 same.
 There may be multiple threads with the same state at the same time.
 A context consists of the following:

-  name                     the name of the main method that the thread is executing argument                 the argument given to the main method program counter          an integer value pointing into the code frame pointer            an integer value pointing into the stack atomic                   if non-zero, the thread is in atomic mode readonly                 if non-zero, the thread is in read-only mode stack                    a list of Harmony values
+  program counter          an integer value pointing into the code atomic                   if non-zero, the thread is in atomic mode readonly                 if non-zero, the thread is in read-only mode stack                    a list of Harmony values